Bleschke/WMATA-ESP8266-Metro-Status/README.md

 Brian Leschke 2017

+ ** Update 4/9/17: Project will begin towards the end of April or beginning of May.

 ## **Overview**

  An ESP8266 will control a neopixel ring (metro line), 7-segment LED (arrival time), and 16x4 LCD screen (station updates).